 Implement Regular Reminders Set reminders every 90 minutes initially: “Time for a potty check!”
 Gradually increase intervals as your child shows more awareness and control.

 Develop Accident Response Protocols Stay calm during accidents; your reaction sets the emotional tone.
-Clean up together while saying, “Accidents happen while we’re learning.
-Next time we’ll try to get to the potty sooner.”
+Clean up together while saying, “Accidents happen while we are learning.
+Next time we will try to get to the potty sooner.”

 Essential Communication Scripts for Success

-The words you choose during potty training significantly impact your child’s emotional experience and willingness to continue trying.
+The words you choose during potty training significantly impact your child is emotional experience and willingness to continue trying.

 Invitation and Encouragement Phrases